chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 - Talk about object structure
 - limitations
-- what are the features/aspects of the anndata object that cellxgene data portal expects (essential slots/entries in the anndata object) - talk about where schema information is stored
+- what are the features/aspects of the anndata object that cellxgene data portal expects (essential slots/entries in the anndata object) - talk about where schema information is stored (schema info stored in obs and uns)
+- obs
+- uns
+- obsm ("X_example")
+- X
+- raw.X or raw layer
+- layers

+### Conversion to Anndata from other object types (seurat, loom, sce)

+Talk about conversion - sceasy, other tools....

 ## Accepted data types

-Talk about the data types that we are able to support (it is mostly ambiguous, but anndata does have some limitations that can be talk about here)
+Talk about the data types that we are able to support (it is mostly ambiguous, but anndata does have some limitations that can be mentioned about here)

 Guidelines for:
 - ATAC/mC